-Legislative Work: PSJ begins the 2013 legislative session with real optimism and momentum.
-We are working with a large coalition of diverse and powerful voices and receiving leadership from the Governor.
-This could be a year when Oregon takes a giant stride forward in its approach to building safe and healthy communities.
+Legislative Work: PSJ appoaches each legislative session with real optimism and momentum.
+We are working with a large coalition of diverse and powerful voices.
+Each year we bring Oregon closer to sensible approach to building safe and healthy communities.

 Our goal is to reduce the amount we spend on corrections and reinvest those savings to strengthen a smarter, more effective public safety system that invests in addiction and mental health treatment, victim and re-entry services, and community corrections.

 - Our Work